 - Lunging equipment (such as a lunging roller/surcingle, lunge whip, a lunge line and side reins or lunging aid if needed)

-- Grooming equipment (brushes, hoofpicks, hoof oil, a first aid kid
+- Grooming equipment (brushes, hoof picks, hoof oil, a first aid kit)

-- A tack trolley (this Fyna Lite trolley is useful as it is portable and lightweight) as well as a case or trunk.
+- A tack trolley as well as a case or trunk.
 This is so that you can easily and safely store your new saddles, bridles, boots helmets and other equipment in one place.